TekBear/ConEmu.github.io/en/Delusions.md

 Windows has its own terminal (or ‘console window’) which is often erroneously called ‘cmd.exe’.
 Just press Win+R and run, for example, "powershell.exe".
 You will not see "cmd.exe" in the started process tree.
-In different Windows versions different executables create console window, just now it is "conhost.exe".
+In older versions of Windows versions different executables create a console window.
+For Windows 7 or higher it is "conhost.exe".

 Not ‘cmd.exe’, just a ‘console’!